-Carbohydrates are compounds normally characterized by having carbon, hydrogen and oxygen elements in their molecules in which the ratio of hydrogen and oxygen is the same as in water (2:1).
+Carbohydrates are organic compounds characterized carbon, hydrogen and oxygen elements.
+The ratio of hydrogen to oxygen is 2:1in carbohydrates, similar to water.
 Carbohydrates are very important widespread biological compounds as they are the chief source of energy and the structural constituent of the protoplasm.
 In general, carbohydrates are white, solid, and soluble in organic liquids except for certain polysaccharides.
-The basic units of the carbohydrate molecules are known as monosaccharide, and glucose is the most important of these.
-Glycogen is also a carbohydrate, but it is a polysaccharide formed by the anabolism of glucose molecules into a branched molecule.
-Both glucose and glycogen are associated with the energy production of the body.
-Glucose is the foremost fuel for energy production, and glycogen is a type of secondary, long-term energy storage in animals and fungi.
+Monosaccharides are the basic units of carbohydrate molecules and glucose is the most important of these.
+Glycogen is also a carbohydrate.
+But it is a polysaccharide formed by the anabolism of glucose molecules into a branched molecule.
+Both glucose and glycogen are important in the energy production of the body.
+Glucose is the main fuel for energy production, and glycogen is a type of secondary, long-term energy storage in animals and fungi.

-The conversion of glucose in to glycogen and glycogen back in to glucose is entirely under the control of hormones.
-The islets of Langerhan in the pancreas secrete a hormone called insulin.
+The conversion of glucose into glycogen and glycogen back into glucose is entirely under the control of hormones.
+The islets of Langerhans in the pancreas secrete a hormone called insulin.
 If the glucose content increases from normal levels (70-100 mg per 100ml of blood), insulin induces the uptake of excess glucose by the liver for the production of glycogen.
-If the glucose content in blood decreases from the normal levels, the glucagon hormone acts upon the glycogen storage in the liver to release glucose by glycogenolysis.
-In this way, the fluctuation of the blood glucose is kept in a fairly narrow limit.
+If the glucose content in the blood decreases from the normal levels, the glucagon hormone acts upon the glycogen storage in the liver to release glucose by glycogenolysis.
+In this way, our body maintains the fluctuation of the blood glucose in a fairly narrow limit.